-As a result of the above, an increase in aeronautical tariffs of, on average, 10.7% was announced for 2019, which will be followed by further increases of 8.7% and 4.2% in 2020 and 2021, respectively.
-The relatively significant revision of aeronautical tariffs will contribute to supporting Royal Schiphol Group's financial profile, somewhat offsetting the negative impact from sharp declines in passenger traffic on the back of travel restrictions.
+As a result of the above, an increase in aeronautical tariffs of, on average, 10.7% was announced for 2019, followed by a further increases of 8.7% and 4.2% in 2020 and 2021, respectively.
+Those charges are adjusted every year based on settlements of the previous year.
+As a result of the 2019 settlement, the charges for 2021 were set to increase by 5.0% instead of 4.2% in 2021.
+We expect the tariff for the new cycle starting in April 2022 will be announced by the regulator sometimes at the end of December 2021.

+The revenue compensation mechanism built into the new framework which provides a revenue allowance corresponding to the difference between actual traffic volume and the planned volume also contributes to Royal Schiphol Group's financial profile, somewhat offsetting the negative impact from sharp declines in passenger traffic on the back of travel restrictions.